-This is characteristic of a mid-level arithmetic problem where there’s some shifts and shimmies but overall it’s a fairly straightforward problem that utilizes no more than the four basic operations.
-So on the one hand this is pre-algebra or even sort of grade school math, on the other this makes the solution path much
+This is characteristic of a mid-level arithmetic problem where there are some shifts and shimmies but overall it’s a fairly straightforward problem that utilizes no more than the four basic operations.
+So, on the one hand, this profit and loss problem is pre-algebra or even some sort of grade school math.
+On the other hand, this makes the solution path much more elusive.

-One way to do this is to distribute the fixed cost over the cost per t-shirt and this is actually a lot easier than it seems, twenty thousand t-shirts, five thousand dollars, five over twenty is one-quarter.
+One way to do this is to distribute the fixed cost over the cost per t-shirt.
+This is actually a lot easier than it seems.
+Twenty thousand t-shirts, five thousand dollars, five over twenty is one-quarter.

 Then we know we’re looking for something that ends in a seventy-five cents.
-That allows us to eliminate all the answer choices or at least all the answer choices that don’t end in 0.75 and then we can use scale to determine that 9.75 is the correct answer.
+That allows us to eliminate all the answer choices that don’t end in 0.75.
+Then we can use scale to determine that 9.75 is the correct answer.

-Once again, this doesn’t have to be done algebraically as you begin to appreciate the subtlety of the ratio between costs production run and total P&L all of these problems should be simplified and should be very straightforward.
+Once again, this doesn’t have to be done algebraically.
+As you begin to appreciate the subtlety of the ratio between costs production run and total P&L all of these problems should be simplified and should be very straightforward.